+Are you wondering how to preserve labels on glass bottles?
 After making an investment in new bottle labels, the last thing you want is something to scratch them up or tarnish them.
-A damaged label is bad for your brand image, but there are ways that you can proactively protect your designs through label lamination and varnishes.
+A damaged label is bad for your brand image, but there are ways that you can proactively protect your labels for bottles and designs through label lamination, protective sleeves, and varnishes.

 Do I Really Need a Protective Coating for My Bottle Labels?